Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/README.md

 QC codes correspond to certain types of chemical elements, with the carbon element being represented by the mixed automorphism Shu-Lin-Fossorier QC-LDPC code.
+The feasibility of original parity-check matrix of Shu-Lin-Fossorier QC-LDPC code serving as a representation of Nitrogen can be confirmed effortlessly by employing the following logic